bsmg/beat-saber-community-wiki/support.md

  >Note: Deleting the Appdata folder will also delete your local scores and statistics.
 {.is-warning}

-# 5. If All Else Fails
-If none of these solutions worked for you then I'd recommend a complete purge of your beatsaber files, this would include your game and the data it saves inside your appdata folder
-Refer to [Clean Install](#clean-installation) basically, uninstalling your game, then deleting all the remaining files if any files remain after uninstalling, after doing a complete game uninstall, it would be best to [Delete The Beatsaber Folder Within Your App Data](#deleting-your-beat-saber-saves-in-app-data) and with this all the files related to beatsaber would be deleted by now, from here please verify the following.

-*
 ### Desperate Measures
 * Make sure your current user **is an administrator**
 * Turn your anti-virus **Off** (for the meantime at least)